a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/level.md

 # Level

-## How does the platformer level work?
+## How does the game's level work?

-The `PlayLevelScreen` class (documentation for that class found [here](./ScreensSubSections/play-level-screen.md)) continually runs `update` and `draw` calls on its instantiated `Map` and `Player` classes, which carries out the platformer level.
-The `Map` and `Player` classes hold all the game code that brings the level together -- this is the most complicated aspect of this application (as expected) but it isn't so bad once you get the hang of how the `Map` and `Player` classes work together and how the classes are structured.
+The `PlayLevelScreen` class (documentation for that class found [here](./ScreensSubSections/play-level-screen.md)) continually runs `update` and `draw` calls on its instantiated `Map` and `Player` classes, which carries out the level and gameplay.
+The `Map` and `Player` classes hold all the game code that brings the level together -- this is the most complicated aspect of this application (as expected), but it isn't so bad once you get the hang of how the `Map` and `Player` classes work together and how the classes are structured.

 ![game-screen-1.gif](../../assets/images/playing-level.gif)